everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 [Everywhere Computer][everywhere-comp] is a compute platform for [InterPlanetary Virtual Machine (IPVM)][ipvm] workflows.
 The Homestar runtime implements IPVM and runs compute in the Everywhere Computer.

 Homestar runs Wasm-based [workflows][workflows] where Wasm components provide functions to execute.
 Wasm components can be authored in [various languages][wit-guest][^1], but we'll focus primarily on Rust, JavaScript, and Python for this post.
-Reading ahead, we'll be writing functions in each of these languages, compiling them to Wasm, packaging them as [Wasm components][wasm-component], and bringing them together into a workflow that will be executed on our computer platform.
+Reading ahead, we'll be writing functions in each of these languages, compiling them to Wasm, packaging them as [Wasm components][wasm-component], and bringing them together into a workflow that will be executed on our compute platform.

 Our goal is to introduce authoring functions for Everywhere Computer.
 Along the way, we'll introduce Wasm component tooling, the Homestar runtime, and Every CLI which composes Homestar and a gateway for managing Wasm components and preparing workflows.